islandora-interest-groups/Islandora-Documentation-Interest-Group/README.md

 * Don Richards (University of Tennessee Knoxville)
 * Jennifer Eustis (University of Connecticut)
 * Robin Naughton (The New York Academy of Medicine)
+* Audrey Sage Lorberfeld (The New York Academy of Medicine)

 ## Past Membership